JP19-03/pc2_openSouce/README.md

 - Reject a Student Enrollment Request in a Course.
 - Get all Enrollments for a Course.

 This context includes also an anti-corruption layer to communicate with the Profiles Context.
-The anticorruption layer is responsible for managing the communication between the Learning Context and the Profiles Context.
+The anti-corruption layer is responsible for managing the communication between the Learning Context and the Profiles Context.
 It consumes the capabilities offered by the Profiles Context to:

 - Create the Profile of a new Student.
 - Get the Profile ID of a Student by Email.